I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my

-The police knew three men had been interrupted in their attempt to burgle the Harris jewellery store.
+The police knew three men had been interrupted in their attempt to burgle the Harris jewelry store.
 Now, they had three dead bodies, so, was that case closed?

 The public wanted more.
 So, four of the Latvians caught in the sweep after the failed burglary were put on trial for aiding the Leesma gang members.
 One of them was Jacov Peters, a cousin of Fritz Svaars.
 He and his co-accused were found not guilty.

 Donald Rumbelow is a retired London police officer and crime historian.
-In his 1973 book The Houndsditch Murders he makes the case that Jacov Peters was the man who shot and killed the three policemen at the jewellery shop.
+In his 1973 book The Houndsditch Murders he makes the case that Jacov Peters was the man who shot and killed the three policemen at the jewelry shop.
 He says that Fritz Svaars was not even part of the burglary crew.